TheTJ47/summarization-benchmark/README.md

 ## How to Use (Kaggle)

-- Run the entire pipeline inside `notebook.ipynb` on Kaggle.
+- Run the entire pipeline inside `Task 3 - 10 models.ipynb` on Kaggle.
 - No command-line usage or local setup is necessary.
 - Datasets are automatically loaded using Hugging Face API within the notebook.